FFTAI/Wiki-GRx-Webots/README.md

     ```

 6. Load the world file:
-    - Load the world file `wiki-grx-webots/robot-rcs-gr/webots/worlds/gr1t1_simple.wbt` in Webots.
+    - Load the world file `wiki-grx-webots/robot-rcs-gr/webots/worlds/gr1t1_simple.wbt` in Webots to control the GR1T1 robot model.
+    - Load the world file `wiki-grx-webots/robot-rcs-gr/webots/worlds/gr1t2_simple.wbt` in Webots to control the GR1T2 robot model.

 The robot will be loaded and start walking in the simulation environment.